Enforce Referential Integrity in Access [Step-By-Step Guide]

 What Are the Three Types of Rules for Referential Integrity?

-Whenever you proceed to do any work in any field then there must be some rules & regulations that needs to follow for completing the task successfully.
+Whenever you proceed to do any work in any field then there must be some rules & regulations that need to follow for completing the task successfully.
 And same applies to referential integrity.

 Well, there are 3 sorts of main rules for referential integrity, they are as follows: